Spectrum and combinatorics of two-dimensional Ramanujan complexes: Combinatorial expansion

-which implies again $\chi\geq\frac{\sqrt[3]{q}}{30}$.
-This bound is better than $\frac{\sqrt[6]{q}}{2}$ which is obtained in \cite{evra2014mixing} using use only the action of Hecke operators on vertices.
-Note however that the results in \cite{evra2014mixing} do not assume the complex to be Ramanujan, and apply to higher dimensions as well.

-Other applications of a triangle mixing lemma can be adjusted, in a similar manner, to use our gallery mixing lemma.
-This includes, for example, Gromov's overlap property, along the lines of \cite{FGL+11,Parzanchevski2013}, and the crossing numbers of complexes, as discussed in \cite[§8.1]{Gundert2013}.
+This estimates $\left|X^{2}\left(A,B,C,D\right)\right|$ in terms of $E_{AB}$ and $E_{CD}$.
+To have an estimate in terms of $a,b,c$ and $d$ we use \prettyref{lem:color-mixing}, which gives $\left|E_{AB}-\frac{3k_{0}ab}{2n}\right|\leq\mu_{0}\sqrt{ab}$ and similarly for $E_{CD}$, and the theorem follows. \end{proof} Various applications of a triangle mixing lemma can be adjusted to use our gallery mixing lemma.
+We demonstrate this below for chromatic numbers, and other examples are Gromov's overlap property, along the lines of \cite{FGL+11,Parzanchevski2013}, and the crossing numbers of complexes, as discussed in \cite[§8.1]{Gundert2013}.
 Nevertheless, the question of triangle pseudorandomness remains interesting, and should give better results if it does hold.
 The fact that most of the spectrum is concentrated in the strip $\mathcal{I}$ (see \prettyref{thm:ram-triangle-spec}) gives hope that this can be done by analyzing the combinatorics of eigenforms which occur in the principal series (type \prettyref{enu:prin-unit} in \prettyref{sec:Unitary-Iwahori-spherical-repres}), and showing that their contribution is negligible.